Axelrod-Python/Axelrod/docs/index.rst

 Here is quick overview of the current capabilities of the library:

-* Over 100 strategies from the literature and some exciting original contributions
+* Over 230 strategies including from the literature and some exciting original contributions

     * Classic strategies like TiT-For-Tat, WSLS, and variants